Dreams: Types, Science, and Meanings

 We asked over 1,200 Americans to describe their dreams.
 Here’s what they look like.

 Dream Interpretation: What do Dreams Mean?

 Do you ever have a dream that was just so weird you wondered what it could possibly mean?
 There are many tropes that occur in many people’s dreams like teeth falling out, flying, or standing naked in front of a large audience.

-Theorists have worked to uncover the answer to the question, What do dreams mean?
+For centuries, theorists have worked to uncover the answer to the question, What do dreams mean?
 Like all things related to dreams, there is no one singular answer to this question.
 Dream interpretation theory works to relate themes of dreams to common fears and desires related to the human experience.